 We recognize the important role of biological medicines in patient care.
 We are committed to ensuring that our approach evolves with the science of biologics and the needs of stakeholders, including patients, practitioners, industry and regulators.
-Our current biologics approach focuses on standards that are broadly applicable across biological products, and delivering solutions to address the quality of raw materials as well as the development of performance standards which support analytical testing throughout the product lifecycle.
+We are developing standards that are broadly applicable across biological products, and delivering solutions to address the quality of raw materials as well as the development of performance standards which support analytical testing throughout the product lifecycle.
 Watch the video below for additional information.

 We continue to engage FDA, industry and other stakeholders about how best to evolve our approach for biologics standards.
 Below is information that further clarifies USP’s commitment to early and continuous engagement.